 Sunny Mornings, Windy Afternoons

-A pattern set up over the next few days – we’d go ashore in the mornings whilst winds were light, then back onboard for the afternoon when the winds would increase from the south west, reaching 25 to 30kts.
+A pattern set up over the next few days – we’d go ashore in the mornings whilst winds were light, then back on board for the afternoon when the winds would increase from the southwest, reaching 25 to 30kts.
 There was a small fetch, but hardly noticeable inside the boat and the holding was excellent.
 By late evening, the wind would die off.
-Except one night, when we were rudely awoken by a blast of 40kts that jolted us awake as it howled through the rigging.
+Except for one night, when we were rudely awoken.
+A 40knots blast jolted us awake as it howled through the rigging.

 One small issue was the number of bugs that took up residence on Emerald.
 One morning, as we looked out through the net over the companionway, we could see black dots covering the shade nets that surround the cockpit.
-At first glance they looked like mosquitoes, however having bravely broken the net seal to poke a camera lens out, on closer inspection, they turned out to be chironomid midges, given away by their fluffy antennae.
+At first glance, they looked like mosquitoes.
+I bravely broke the net seal to poke a camera lens out.
+On closer inspection, they turned out to be chironomid midges.
+Their fluffy antennae distinguish them from mosquitoes.
 Fortunately, these ones don’t bite.
-We still didn’t really want them inside and who knew, perhaps a real mossie would be lurking amongst them.
-So in the evenings it was essential to put nets over every opening to keep them from moving in.
+We still didn’t really want them inside and who knew, perhaps a real mossie would be hiding amongst them.
+So in the evenings, it was essential to put nets over every opening to keep them from moving in.